 Final Thoughts: To keep it simple, if you are an experienced coffee connoisseur, with an evolved flavor and aroma palate, then every little bit counts when it comes to how you grind your coffee and the 1Zpresso JX-Pro is an easy decision for you.
 If you’re just getting started, then you could go straight to this big dog, but you may consider a more average priced quality coffee mill instead.
 This way you can get your feet wet and gain reference on various flavors, freshness and aromas before leveling up.

-For more info, see our full review of the 1Zpresso JX Pro manual coffee grinder here.
+For more info, see this full review of the 1Zpresso JX Pro manual coffee grinder.

 #7.
 Porlex JP30 Mini Stainless Steel Grinder (Best Manual Coffee Grinder for Cold Brew)

 Looking for a simple, well made non assuming coffee grinder that fits right into your Aeropress?
 Then you may like what you find with the Porlex Mini Stainless Steel coffee grinder.
 If you are a fan of Japanese made products like myself, then this portable coffee grinder lives up to the culture with a few beneficial features.

 - Easy to carry, portable, light weight – The Porlex is practically the size of a pepper mill in your hands.
 So packing it in your luggage or backpack makes it easy to travel with.

 - Made with conical ceramic burs – This means more precise flavors and freshness from your coffee beans.
 If you’re grinding medium to coarse coffee grounds, than the Porlex is ideal.
 Although it may not be as strong for fine coffee grinding.

 - Fairly easy grinding effort – Many reported a reasonable amount of effort to grind coffee beans for their cold brew, that was under a few minutes.
 But if you have weaker hands, you may consider our other coffee grinders with double bearings for easier grinding.